5hubham5ingh/WallWiz/README.md

 - **Wallpaper Selection**: Choose your wallpaper from a grid menu in the terminal.
 - **Theme Generation and Application**: Automatically generates and applies themes based on the chosen wallpaper to applications such as Kitty terminal and Hyprland window manager.
-- **Extensible with Scripts**: You can write custom scripts in JavaScript for theme generation and wallpaper application, placed in `~/.config/WallWiz/`.
+- **Extensible with Scripts**: You can write custom scripts in JavaScript for theme generation and wallpaper application.

 ## Prerequisites

 - **Kitty terminal**: For displaying the wallpaper grid in the terminal.
 - **ImageMagick**: For generating color themes.
 - **Extension scripts**: For setting the wallpaper and themes.
-You can use your own or download the available script from here 1 2.
+You can write your own script or download the required it from here [1](https://github.com/5hubham5ingh/WallWiz/tree/main/themeExtensionScripts) [2](https://github.com/5hubham5ingh/WallWiz/tree/main/wallpaperDaemonHandlerScripts).

 ## Installation